What does 'plumb' mean? What is a 'router'!?

 Table saws have a gap round the blade to allow the angle of cut to be adjusted without cutting the table.
 A blank insert called a zero tolerance insert closes up this gap so that the workpiece is supported all the way up to the blade, allowing neater cuts.

-Have a comment or question about any of the carpentry terms on this page or want to know some that are missing?
+Do you have a comment/question about any of the carpentry terms on this page or can think of any that are missing?